 If slowly sipping a cardamom latte and staring at a body of water is your ideal form of self-care, look no further than Ampersand Cafe in West Seattle.
 It has an adjoining deck right on Alki Beach with a bunch of little tables, so it’s perfect for some caffeination before or after a morning walk.

 This bottle shop and cafe Downtown has a great patio, but if you want even more space, check out their second location in University Village.
 It has a bunch of bench seating for you, some avocado toast, and a frothy oat milk matcha.
 As per usual with U-Village, best of luck finding parking.

 If you’re trying to spend as much time outside as possible before the weather gets nasty, Green Lake is probably where you want to be.
 Thus, Retreat should be one of your most frequented coffee shops for hanging out at one of their handful of patio tables.
 From smoothies to cocktails, this cafe is great if you don’t necessarily want a cup of coffee.
 And if you do, their espresso drinks are terrific.

 This spot that we love for almond macchiatos and lavender lemon cold brew normally doesn’t have any outdoor seating, but they recently took over Ballard Ave. to make room for a makeshift patio.
 Plus, Anchored Ship serves Counter Culture coffee, a.k.a. espresso bean royalty.

 Armistice Coffee Roasters

-At the back of this vegan-friendly coffee shop in Columbia City is an open garage door that leads to a few little tables.
+At the back of this vegan-friendly coffee shop in Columbia City is an open garage door that leads to a few little tables—plus a secret rooftop up a few flights of stairs.
 If you’re in the mood for a waffle washed down with a latte made with homemade cashew milk (a fantastic mood to be in), this is your place.